hgreenhut/AoD-Website/_posts/2023-2-20-chess-statistics.md

 ![Popular Opening Plot](../assets/img/popular-openings-plot.png){:class="img-responsive"}

+Fascinatingly, three of the top five most played openings fare better for the person playing with the black pieces, and the Sicilian in particular is lethal.

-This is interesting, but anyone that plays chess will know that the Horwitz Defense can't be in the top 5 most played openings.
-This happened because there are dozens of variations for each opening, and openings like the Horwitz Defense that don't have a lot of named variations are higher on the list.
+This is interesting, but anyone that plays chess will know that the Horwitz Defense isn't a top 5 most played openings.
+This happened because chess openings have dozens of variations, and each variation is being counted as its own opening.
+So, openings like the Horwitz Defense that don't have a lot of named variations are higher on the list.

 **PART 4: Popular Opening Moves**

 I'm interested in seeing the success rates of the most popular opening moves.
-To do this, I have to simplify each long opening varation.
+To do this, I have to simplify each long opening varation into its general opening.
 I built a function that takes an opening as the parameter and strips it to only what's behind the ":", "#", or "," to leave just the initial phrase.

 ```python
 def strip_opening(opening):